-The Euro and GBP risk free spot rates as published by EIOPA are used to build the discount rates for the Euro and GBP liabilities.

-Rates are adjusted for the Credit Risk Adjustment as specified by EIOPA.
+The Euro and GBP risk free spot rates as published by EIOPA are used to build the discount rates for the Euro and GBP liabilities where these are net of the Credit Risk Adjustment specified by EIOPA.
 The Volatility Adjustment or Matching Adjustment are not used.